Cahill Logo

 • New York

-A distinguished former federal prosecutor, Samson “Sam” Enzer is the Chair of Cahill’s globally recognized Cryptocurrency and FinTech group, and a member of the firm’s top-ranked Litigation, White Collar Defense, and Government Investigations practices.
-Since founding Cahill’s Cryptocurrency and FinTech team, Sam has been recognized as a leading litigator and strategic adviser in the areas of Crypto-Asset Disputes and FinTech by Chambers and Legal 500, and has been named a national Law360 MVP in FinTech and a National Law Journal Trailblazer in FinTech, Cryptocurrency and Blockchain.
-He has also been called a future star by Benchmark Litigation.
+Since launching CahillNXT, Sam has been recognized as a leading litigator and strategic adviser in the areas of Crypto-Asset Disputes and FinTech Legal by Chambers and Legal 500, and has been named a national Law360 MVP in FinTech and a National Law Journal Trailblazer in FinTech, Cryptocurrency, and Blockchain.

-An accomplished trial lawyer and corporate adviser, Sam has successfully guided multiple prominent companies and individuals through “bet the company” civil litigations and high-stakes regulatory enforcement proceedings, criminal matters, internal corporate investigations, and corporate crises, often in cases involving the financial services, cryptocurrency, or FinTech sectors.
-Leading institutions also regularly turn to Sam for advice on regulatory compliance and corporate governance issues relating to a wide range of emerging technologies and markets, including decentralized finance (DeFi), artificial intelligence (AI), carbon offsets, precious metals, biometric data privacy, and online gaming.
-According to Chambers, clients have lauded Sam for pioneering creative but practical ways to help them lawfully structure businesses, products, investments, fundraising initiatives, payment rails, and other transactions to comply with U.S. securities, commodities, anti-money laundering, sanctions, and money transmitter laws.
+An accomplished trial lawyer and corporate adviser, Sam has become the go-to counsel of choice for a number of prominent crypto market participants ranging from market-leading digital asset exchanges to billionaire crypto entrepreneurs.
+Sam has successfully guided multiple companies and individuals through “bet the company” civil litigations and high-stakes regulatory enforcement proceedings, criminal matters, internal corporate investigations, and corporate crises, typically in cases involving digital assets, Web3, FinTech, or financial services.
+Leading institutions also regularly turn to Sam for advice on regulatory compliance, national security matters, and corporate governance issues relating to a wide range of emerging technologies and markets, including decentralized finance (DeFi), artificial intelligence (AI), data harvesting, graphics processing units (GPUs), carbon offsets, biometric data privacy, and online gaming and sports betting.
+Multiple crypto billionaires and other ultra-high-net-worth (UHNW) individuals have also sought out Sam’s advice on asset protection strategies.

-Clients interviewed by Chambers have heralded Sam as “an incredible resource,” “a real expert and a triple threat” who “is excellent” in the areas of “regulatory advice, litigation, [and] investigations,” particularly in the DeFi sector where he is “an emerging leader.”
-Other clients told Chambers that Sam “gets to the bottom of the issue quickly,” “really knows his stuff, is great to work with, has shown a lot of creative thinking around novel areas of the law that are developing,” and is “very results-oriented and client-focused.”
+According to Chambers, clients reported that Sam “is incredible.”
+They laud Sam for pioneering creative and practical ways to help them lawfully structure businesses, products, investments, fundraising initiatives, payment rails, and other transactions to comply with U.S. securities, commodities, anti-money laundering, trade sanctions, export control, tariff, national security and money transmitter laws.
+They praised Sam as “an incredible resource,” and a “real expert and a triple threat” who “is excellent” in the areas of “regulatory advice, litigation, [and] investigations,” particularly in the DeFi sector where he is “an emerging leader.”
+Other clients told Chambers that Sam “gets to the bottom of the issue quickly,” “really knows his stuff, is great to work with, has shown a lot of creative thinking around novel areas of the law,” and is “very results-oriented and client-focused.”
+Additional clients echoed that “Sam’s client service is incredible,” that he understands “how to apply [the law] to business decisions,” and that “you feel like you are working not only with a lawyer but a holistic concierge when you are working with him.”

 During his tenure at SDNY, Sam was nominated for the United States Attorney General’s Distinguished Service Award in 2018 and received the Federal Law Enforcement Foundation’s Prosecutor of the Year Award in 2014.

-Sam serves on the lawyers’ advisory council for a non-profit organization offering educational opportunities to underprivileged inner city youth, and provides pro bono representation to indigent criminal defendants.
+Sam serves on the lawyers’ advisory council for a non-profit organization offering educational opportunities to underprivileged inner city youth and provides pro bono representation to indigent criminal defendants.

 Notable Representations